niftypliers/drupal-password_strength/README.md

-password_policy_zxcvbn
+password_strength
 ======================

-This is a Drupal 8 module that adds a Zxcvbn plugin to the D8 Password Policy module.
+This is a Drupal 8 module that adds a PasswordStrength plugin to the D8 Password Policy module.
 Implemented from https://github.com/bjeavons/zxcvbn-php

 After developing this module, I was informed about the following module: https://www.drupal.org/project/password_strength.
 This module is basically a D8 version of the module that now plugs into Password Policy.